 Direction: Associated Booking Corp., 919 N. Michigan Ave., Chicago, IL 60611

 Historical Notes from a Fan

-This is a very obscure vinyl release; aside from a Discogs entry, almost no info could be found about it.
+This is a very obscure vinyl release; aside from the Discogs page linked above, almost no info could be found about it.
 The “Cavern Custom Recording” label, which suggests the album was manufactured by the studio at which it was recorded (which, the evidence suggests, released lots of random music around the early Seventies, and especially in 1974, through this budget label), is a possible clue.
 Based on the liner notes, it’s this reviewer’s educated guess that this was a self-made and distributed album by The Jan Brenner Ltd. aimed at getting their group some bookings, presumably in the Chicago area.
-The track list certainly seems standard for the variety of club acts working the circuit at the time, and many such groups were not immune to including JCS material in their catalogue; indeed, Carl Anderson was initially discovered by the producers of JCS when his club band, Second Eagle, worked a JCS medley into their set and were booked to perform the material at a progressive church’s Palm Sunday service, which wound up drawing national attention when it was broadcast on TV.
+The tracklist certainly seems standard for the variety of club acts working the circuit at the time, and many such groups were not immune to including JCS material in their catalog; indeed, Carl Anderson was initially discovered by the producers of JCS when his band, Second Eagle, worked a JCS medley into their set and were booked to perform the material at a progressive church’s Palm Sunday service, which wound up drawing national attention when it was broadcast on TV.